AminNasiri63/CottonPhenotypingPipeline/README.md

 ### GPS File Format

-The GPS file is a **plain text file** (space- or tab-separated).
+The GPS file is a **CSV file** (space- or tab-separated).
 Each row corresponds to a single GPS record and follows this format:

     longitude   latitude    time
     -88.85086167 35.631695  10:31:42